brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 * The source sends an 8-bit write request.
     * A start bit (1)
     * The AP/DP select bit.
-0 means DP, 1 means AP.
+0 means writing to a DP register, 1 means writing to an AP register.
     * The write bit (0)
-    * A two-bit address in little-endian format.
-These are the two MSB bits of the AP/DP register selection.
+    * A two-bit register address in little-endian format.
+These are the two MSB bits of the four-bit AP/DP register selection.
 The two LSB bits are always zero.
     * A single parity bit (even) across the 8-bit write request.
     * A stop bit (0)
     * A park bit (1)